goyoambrosio/RobotAtHome2/README.md

 to enhance the ease of exploiting the Robot@Home dataset and accelerate research in computer vision and robotics.

-If using Robot@Home2 for scientific publications, please cite the following [paper](https://www.sciencedirect.com/science/article/pii/S2352711023001863):
+If you use Robot@Home2, please cite the following [paper](https://www.sciencedirect.com/science/article/pii/S2352711023001863):

 Gregorio Ambrosio-Cestero, Jose-Raul Ruiz-Sarmiento, Javier Gonzalez-Jimenez,